Raindance Communications: Products

 The Web Conferencing Pro Seminar built upon the features of the Meeting version with the addition of automated event management tools such as posting meeting schedules, managing participant registration and setting automatic email reminders before the event.
 In addition, the Seminar version includes additional features to encourage large-group interaction and management, such as the Q&A feature.

 Raindance lawsuit for patent infringement

-On September 27, 2005, WebEx sued Raindance Communications, Inc., a competitor, for patent infringement.
+On September 27, 2005, WebEx sued Raindance Communications, Inc., for patent infringement.
 On October 14, 2005, Raindance filed a countersuit against WebEx for patent infringement.
 Both parties sought both damages and an injunction enjoining further acts they claim to be infringing on patents.
 On March 31, 2006, the parties agreed to the dismissal of both actions, releases of claims for past infringement, payments associated with those releases, and cross-licenses to each other's patents.
-The agreement resulted in Webex receiving $1.0 million from Raindance.
+The agreement resulted in WebEx receiving $1.0 million from Raindance.

+Awards

+Raindance Communications won the 20th Annual TeleCon Awards for 1st place in Best Website and Most effective use in web conferencing.
+They presented at the AEA Micro Cap Financial Conference on May 15, 2002 Pacific Time.
+Their NASDAQ ticker symbol was: RNDC.
+Starting November 19, 2001 and ending (???) for a limited time, you would have got to have a limited time free trial of Web Conferencing Pro 5.0 for up to 5 users.
+Features of Web Conferencing Pro 5.0 included full-screen viewing with 16-bit high color, high resolution and an optional 128-bit SSL encryption to encrypt all transmissions.